How to Hold a Successful Yard Sale

 Plan in advance

 Start making notes or putting items you wish to sell, aside.
 No need to rush, your sale doesn't have to be 'tomorrow'.
 When I say Plan in Advance, I mean anywhere from a few months to a few weeks before the "big day".
 Also, if you plan ahead then you won't end up selling the stuff that you might need.
 You might be in a rush to get things sorted the day before the sale and think you hardly use certain items and put them in to be sold then realize a few months down the line that they were actually needed.

-Organized yard sales are the nicest yard-sales.
-If you want to really fancy things up, contact these Landscapers LA to spruce up your yard, then grab a few price labels and anything else that may help make your day and the buyers day easier.
-Amazon has a great selection of Yard Sale Supplies, if you’re interested!
+Organized yard sales are the nicest yard-sales; grab a few price labels and anything else that may help make your day and the buyers day easier.
+Amazon has a great selection of Yard Sale Supplies, if you're interested.

 It may seem all is good-to-go a few days before your sale, but as we know the weather changes in an instant.
 Check the day before and the night before.
 If thunderstorms and rain are headed your way, perhaps hold off one more week.

 Online, Outside and Word of mouth.
 All effective ways to ensure people notice YOUR sale!

 Any signs posted that can be seen from the street are important!
 Signs that are within eye level are most effective.
 So think, telephone poles, bus shelters etc. Signs that are low to the ground (or very small pieces of paper) nailed into the ground on a stick are easily passed by.
 Remember to include your address in BIG, bold lettering and bright big arrows —> pointing in the direction to go.
 They work fabulously!